gdoumenc/coworks/docs/quickstart.rst

 Quickstart
 ==========

-This page gives a quick introduction to CoWorks.
+This page gives a quick and partial introduction to CoWorks technical microservices.
 Follow :doc:`installation` to set up a project and install CoWorks first.

-A microservice is simply defined by a python class which looks like this:
+A tech microservice is simply defined by a python class which looks like this:

 .. code-block:: python

-	class SimpleExampleMicroservice(TechMicroService):
+	class SimpleMicroService(TechMicroService):

 		def get(self):
-			return f"Hello world.\n"
+			return f"Simple microservice ready.\n"

 Creation
 --------

-To realize you first microservice, create a file ``app.py`` with the following content:
+To realize you first techn microservice, create a file ``app.py`` with the following content:

 .. code-block:: python

 	from coworks import TechMicroService

-	class SimpleExampleMicroservice(TechMicroService):
+	class SimpleMicroService(TechMicroService):

 		def get(self):
 			return f"Simple microservice ready.\n"

-	app = SimpleExampleMicroservice()
+	app = SimpleMicroService()

 Test locally this microservice::